ADA Transition Plan

 Throughout the planning process, we want to hear from you!
 Seniors, people with disabilities, families, business owners, and anyone who cares about accessibility in the community will have opportunities to share their experiences, priorities, and concerns.

-Online Activities Unable to join us in person?
+Unable to join us in person?
 Don't worry!
-To make participation as accessible as possible, online engagement opportunities will also be offered May 15 through June 30 on this project page.
+To make participation as accessible as possible, online engagement opportunities will also be offered through June 30 on this project page.
 This approach ensures that anyone who wants to be heard has a chance to participate, regardless of schedule, mobility, or other barriers.
-Check back for more details.

 As a city, we are taking an important step forward in advancing accessibility by developing a comprehensive Americans with Disabilities Act (ADA) Transition Plan.
 The final plan will document existing conditions, identify barriers to accessibility, prioritize needed improvements, and establish a coordinated path forward.
 As part of the planning process, the project team will evaluate accessibility at city facilities, parks, and within public rights-of-way.
 This effort brings together all accessibility plans completed over the past decade into a single, unified strategy.
 By consolidating this work, the City is creating a stronger, more coordinated roadmap that not only addresses existing barriers but also positions Wheat Ridge for a more inclusive and accessible future.